 The scholarship has been established through the kind donations of the late Francis and Evelyn Clark out of their belief in the importance of continued research in soil biology and keeping the Natural Resource Ecology Laboratory on the cutting edge of science.
 The scholarship Fund is to benefit students at Colorado State University who are desirous of pursuing studies in Soil Biology.
 The term "Soil Biology" is inclusive of soil microbiology, biochemistry, biogeochemistry, nutrient cycling, molecular microbiology, and the impact of soil organisms on ecosystem functioning and the global environment, from the gene to global scales.
-There will be $5,000 available for this award, which may be divided.

 This scholarship is to provide support to undergraduate or graduate students affiliated with the Natural Resource Ecology Laboratory.
 The scholarships are open to students who have an affiliation with the Natural Resource Ecology Laboratory or the Department of Ecosystem Science and Sustainability and a broad interest in either soils and soil biology research project.